chekolyn/nebulaBK/README.md

 ##nebulaBK##

-Description: Bash backup script for OpenStack.
+Description: Bash backup script for Nebula OpenStack.

-Usage: ./nebula-main.sh (and follow the prompts).
+Usage: ./nebulabk-main.sh (and follow the prompts).